Healthdirect Free Australian health advice you can count on.

 Resources and support

-Having vitiligo can be emotionally and psychologically challenging.
-If this is the case for you, then you may wish to speak with your doctor about a possible referral to a psychologist.
+Having vitiligo can be emotionally challenging.
+If this is the case for you, you may wish to speak with your doctor about a referral to a psychologist or counsellor.

-You can also receive support and information from the Vitiligo Association of Australia and other support groups for people with vitiligo.
+You can receive support and information from the Vitiligo Association of Australia for people with vitiligo.

 Learn more here about the development and quality assurance of healthdirect content.